Activity

 • clear sided container (e.g. salad container) with small holes punched in the lid (for habitat)

-• sand, enough to cover each habitat to a depth of about 1cm
+• sand, enough to cover each habitat to a depth of at least 2cm

 • water to dampen sand, ideally water from a puddle or pond.
 If tap water is used, leave it to sit for a few days to allow chlorine to dissipate

-• rotten wood chunks, one per table group (e.g. cedar) to fit in habitat
+• rotten wood chunks (e.g. cedar) to fit in habitat

 • wood bugs, enough for at least 5 per habitat, the more the better

-• partway composted leaves, a few per habitat
+• potato slices and young salad leaves and if available, partway composted leaves, a few per habitat

 • soft-haired paintbrushes for older students or adults, to move wood bugs if necessary